laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::{dropdown} **Table 1.** A high-level overview of lakehouse technologies.

-¹ LaminDB [guarantees data ↔ metadata consistency through ACID operations](https://docs.lamin.ai/faq/acid.md), but does not guarantee row-level ACID transactions for tables the way Iceberg and DuckLake do.
+¹ LaminDB [guarantees data ↔ metadata consistency through ACID operations](https://docs.lamin.ai/faq/acid.md), but does not guarantee row-level ACID operations the way Iceberg and DuckLake do.
+Because you can map an insert into a collection of parquet files via `collection.append()` in an ACID way, the practical robustness guarantee to the user is similar.

 ² See the Time travel section.